micmejia/bible-dump/NKJV/Jeremiah/Jer 16.md

 Will a man make gods for himself, Which _are_ not gods?

 ###### 21
-"Therefore behold, I will this once cause them to know, I will cause them to know My hand and My might; And they shall know that My name _is_ the Lord. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Jeremiah 16:9 _rejoicing_ [^b]: Jeremiah 16:12 _walks after the stubbornness_ or _imagination_
+"Therefore behold, I will this once cause them to know, I will cause them to know My hand and My might; And they shall know that My name _is_ the Lord.